What is a Health and Hygiene Management Plan (HHMP)?

 What if I don’t have access to SRS?

-New users without a Department of Mines, Industry Regulation and Safety (DMIRS) ‘ex-account’ should contact an existing SRS company administrator in their organisation and ask to be registered and granted security roles.
+New users without a DMIRS ‘ex-account’ should contact an existing SRS company administrator in their organisation and ask to be registered and granted security roles.

 If there is no SRS company administrator for a particular SRS sub-system, the person should register themselves via the DMIRS online system.